 The challenge here is to be as precise as possible, leaving out no details.

-Everything must be taken into account: salaries, social security charges, maintenance costs, communication and marketing budget, rent for the business premises, taxes, interest, etc.
+Everything must be taken into account: salaries, social insurance, maintenance costs, communication and marketing budget, rent for the business premises, taxes, interest, etc.

 Step 3: The foundation of your company

 If you wish to become self-employed, you will need to fill out an affiliation form, which you can find on the compensation fund's website.
-You will have to provide supporting documents such as copies of invoices already drawn up, agreements concluded, offers made, your letterhead, the lease of your rent or Civil Liability (CL) insurance.
+You will have to provide supporting documents such as copies of invoices already drawn up, agreements concluded, offers made, your letterhead, the lease of your rent, or Liability insurance.

-3) The founder(s) of the company sign(s) the deed before a notary.
-They declare that they are founding a plc / inc. or an LLC / Ltd, and agree on the text of the articles of association they have chosen.
+The founder(s) of the company sign(s) the deed with a notary.
+They declare that they are founding a Limited Company or a LLC and agree on the text of the articles of association they have chosen.

-- For a public limited company, it is also essential to appoint the board of directors as well as the auditors.
-However, with the agreement of all shareholders, the company can waive the requirement for a limited audit if it has no more than 10 full-time employees: this is known as an Opting-Out.
+For a LTD, it is also essential to appoint the board of directors as well as the auditors.
+However, with all shareholders' agreements, the company can waive the requirement for a limited audit if it has no more than 10 full-time employees: this is known as an Opting-Out.

-- For a limited liability company (LLC / Ltd), it is necessary to appoint the managing partner or the managing director as well as the auditor.
-As with a public limited company (inc. /plc), it is possible to carry out an opting-out.
+For a limited liability company (LLC), it is necessary to appoint the managing partner or the managing director as well as the auditor.
+As with a LTD, it is possible to carry out an opting-out.

-4) You must then register with the Commercial Register.
-To do so, the director(s) affix their signature(s) to the application for registration, which will be sent to the Commercial Register.
-It is indeed thanks to this registration in the Commercial Register that your company will acquire legal personality.
+You must then register within the Commercial register.
+To do so, the director(s) affix their signature(s) to the application for registration, which will be sent to the Commercial register.
+It is indeed thanks to this registration in the Commercial register that your company will acquire legal personality.

-5) As soon as the extract from the Commercial Register is received, the company has its paid-up capital at its disposal and can use it immediately for the payment of rent, salaries, charges, etc.
+As soon as the extract from the Commercial register is received, the company has its paid-up capital at its disposal and can use it immediately for the payment of rent, salaries, charges, etc.

-To successfully complete these 5 steps without any problems, let NewCo guide you!
-At the beginning, all you have to do is fill in an interactive form from your home in a few minutes to explain your project.
-Then, you will have access to a dashboard where you will be fully guided through the steps to be taken.
-In 7 days, your company will be created, without any hassle and above all without any false administrative note.
+To complete these 5 steps without any problems, let NewCo guide you!
+In the beginning, all you have to do is fill in an interactive form from your home in a few minutes to explain your project.
+You will then have access to a dashboard where you will be fully guided through the steps to be taken.
+In 7 days, your company will be formed, without any hassle and above all, without any false administrative notes.

 4th step: Taking out insurance for the employees and the company

-When building your business, you will need to appeal to and choose social and business insurance to insure your employees and your business
+When building your business, you will need to appeal to and choose social and business insurance to ensure your employees and your business

-You will be asked to choose and register as an employer with an AVS/AHV (Life and Survivors' Insurance) fund with:
+You will be asked to choose and register as an employer with a compensation fund (AVS/AHV) with:

 You will then have to register all your employees and also yourself if you are a manager.

-If salaries exceed the annual amount of CHF 21'150.-, you will be obliged to register your employees with a 2nd pillar pension fund: LPP.
+If salaries exceed the annual amount of CHF 21'150.-, you will be obliged to register your employees with a 2nd pillar pension fund (BVG/LPP).

-If your employees work less than 8 hours a week, you will only have to subscribe to the Federal Law on Occupational Accidents (LAA/UVG).
+If your employees work less than 8 hours a week, you will only have to subscribe to the Federal Law on Occupational Accidents (UVG/LAA).

-However, if their working hours are equal to or greater than 8 hours per week, you will have to take out an LAA for occupational and non-occupational accidents.
+However, if their working hours are equal to or greater than 8 hours per week, you will have to take out a UVG/LAA for occupational and non-occupational accidents.